What is Meditation

 Behold thy temple cleared of merchants."

 Having said that, I now have to contradict myself.
-For every viewpoint sees only half the truth.
-In this sense, meditation is soul surfing.
-Spiritual growth is not linear and is often full of paradoxes.
+For every viewpoint sees only part of the truth.
+In this sense, meditation is soul surfing on a life ocean full of clashing waves.
+Spiritual growth is not linear and is full of paradoxes.
 It is each soul's task to surf the balance between them.
+Otherwise, the opposite of what we cling to will always turn out to be the truth that hits us out of balance.

 EFFORTLESSNESS IN MEDITATION

-That we are not able to meditate is however, not contradictory to meditation.
-In the realization that we cannot meditate, we can allow ourselves to be meditated.
+That we, as ego-entities, are not able to meditate is, however, not contradictory to meditation as such.
+In the realization that we cannot meditate, we can relax and allow ourselves to be meditated.
 This is an effortless process.
-In Sunyata's words, it is happening in 'joyous ease.'
-We could also say that to sit in joyous meditation is to sit with grace.
+In Sunyata's words, it is a happening in 'joyous ease.'
+We could also say that to sit in joyous meditation is to sit with grace, and in grace, we are removed from all work.
+As we fall in love, we can also fall into meditation.

 "The bird of paradise lands only on the hand that does not grasp."